jslicense/licensee.js/README.md

 2. The path of the package to check.

-3. An error-first callback that yields an array of objects describing licensing issues.
+3. An error-first callback that yields an array of objects, one per dependency.